 FCA built temporary learning spaces, trained teachers and provided school supplies for 5600 students in Myanmar in 2014.
-For some, including HIg Tin, it was the first time in their life that they were able to go to school. in terms of the political and societal barriers that youth face, such as lack of political engagement that can in fact erode life chances and opportunities.
+For some, including Hla Tin, it was the first time in their life that they were able to go to school.

+in terms of the political and societal barriers that youth face, such as lack of political engagement that can in fact erode life chances and opportunities.
 Youth on the Move is a central rights-holder group for FCA to work with in fragile situations.
 Youth resilience may provide an important entry point for this work.

-Resilience is the ability of an individual, a household, a community, a country or a region to withstand, adapt to, and guickly recover from stresses and shocks, such as sudden or recurrent natural disasters (e.g. earthquakes, tsunamis or droughts).
+Resilience is the ability of an individual, a household, a community, a country or a region to withstand, adapt to, and quickly recover from stresses and shocks, such as sudden or recurrent natural disasters (e.g. earthquakes, tsunamis or droughts).
 State and societal resilience is also referred to as a broad concept encompassing all individuals and the whole of society that features 'democracy, trust in institutions and sustainable development, and the capacity to reform'.
 Issues around corruption, lack of trust in institutions are often cited as frustrations amongst youth groups; strengthening these aspects of resilience is likely to increase inter-generational social cohesion.
-Case studies Greece and Jordan are exploratory ways to strengthen IMPLEMENTATION SHOULD SEEK BALANCE: ON WHAT YOUTH CAN DO FOR SOCIETY, BUT ALSO WHAT SOCIETY CAN DO FOR YOUTH ON THE MOVE. societal and socio-economic resilience - not only via skills training for sustainable livelihoods or enhanced livelihood opportunities, but also by integrating host and refugee populations.
-A useful starting point when thinking about youth resilience and the factors beyond an individual that influence is whether/how much an individual can 31Mandie Sheen (2015) Current theories relating to youth resilience.
-VicHealth: Sydney.
+Case studies Greece and Jordan are exploratory ways to strengthen societal and socio-economic resilience - not only via skills training for sustainable livelihoods or enhanced livelihood opportunities, but also by integrating host and refugee populations.

+A useful starting point when thinking about youth resilience and the factors beyond an individual that influence is whether/how much an individual can

 'bounce back'.
-Ungar for example emphasizes how individual qualities are triggered or suppressed by environment (Ungar, 2004).'31 In this perspective, the environment has the capacity to facilitate growth, and an individual grows through his/her environmental interactions.
+Ungar for example emphasizes how individual qualities are triggered or suppressed by environment (Ungar, 2004).'
+31

+In this perspective, the environment has the capacity to facilitate growth, and an individual grows through his/her environmental interactions.
 Ungar identifies seven tensions of resilience: 1.
 Access to material resources, 2.
 Relationships, 3.
 Identity, 4.
 Power and control, 5.
 Social justice, 6.
 Cultural adherence and 7.
+Cohesion.

-Cohesion POLICY AND Indeed this notion of a life cycle trajectory in relation to resilience is picked up in the UNDP HDR 2014 'Sustaining Human Progress: Reducing Vulnerabilities and Building Resilience'.
-It considers the way in which vulnerabilities change during our lives - by taking a 'life cucle approach'.
+Indeed this notion of a life cycle trajectory in relation to resilience is picked up in the UNDP HDR 2014 'Sustaining Human Progress: Reducing Vulnerabilities and Building Resilience'.
+It considers the way in which vulnerabilities change during our lives - by taking a 'life cycle approach'.
 Unlike more static models, this analysis suggests that children, adolescents and the elderly each face different sets of risks, which require targeted responses.
-For Youth on the Move this means that interventions need to be tailored, specialized, and need to be based on solid analysis.
+For Youth on the Move this means that interventions need to be tailored, specialized, and need to be based on solid analysis